Harsha-2324/ReactTask_7/README.md

  ![image](./public/image/Screenshot%20(154).png)
  ![image](./public/image/Screenshot%20(153).png)

-### 3. Click "Add Books" to navigate to the Add Books page and Add the Details of the book and then click "AddBooks" button to add the book,You cannot add a book if you fail to give inputs as suggested by formik.
+### 3. Click "Add Books" to navigate to the Add Books page and Add the Details of the book and then click "AddBooks" button to add the book,You cannot add a book if you fail to give inputs as suggested by formik Validation Error Hint.
 ![image](./public/image/Screenshot%20(155).png)
 ![image](./public/image/Screenshot%20(156).png)
 ![image](./public/image/Screenshot%20(157).png)